Skip to main content

 VIOLATIONPOINTS

-Speeding (MPH over posted limit)
+Speeding Over 40 MPH over posted limit11

 Reckless driving5

-Use of portable electronic device "texting"5
+Use of mobile telephone or portable electronic device while operating a motor vehicle5

 Railroad crossing violation5

-Most other moving violation2
+Any other moving violations2

 Violations That Do Not Result in Points